 There are no income tax implications for the transferor under section CE 1(1)(1).
 Section CE 1(1)(e) applies to rents, fines, premiums, or other revenues derived from land.
-When a transferor transfers land, the person no longer owns the land, so cannot receive any rents, fines or so on from it.
-Any amount paid by the transferee for the transfer, in the arrangements covered by the rulings, will be consideration for a sale of land.
+When a transferor transfers land, the person no

 Simultaneous transfer of a lease or a licence